James Tavernier: 2015–2018: Arrival and promotion

 On 20 July 2015, Tavernier and Wigan teammate Martyn Waghorn both signed three-year contracts with the then Scottish Championship club Rangers for a transfer fee of £200,000.
 He scored on his debut five days later from a free kick in a 6–2 win at Hibernian in the first round of the Scottish Challenge Cup, and added another eight days later in a 3–0 win over Peterhead in the same round of the Scottish League Cup at Ibrox Stadium.

 He scored his first league goal for Rangers in a 5–1 win over Alloa Athletic on 16 August.
 Tavernier scored again for Rangers from an edge-of-the-box free kick against Hibernian a week later, putting Rangers on top of the Championship; he was awarded the division's Player of the Month for August and his manager Mark Warburton also received the Manager of the Month award.

 In October, having scored nine goals by that stage in the season, Tavernier admitted that he and Waghorn had been short of confidence before moving to Rangers, due to the inconsistency and squad rotation at Wigan.
-On 5 April 2016, he scored the only goal of the home win over Dumbarton that gave the team the title and promotion back to the top flight after a four-year absence.
+On 5 April 2016, he scored the only goal of the home win over Dumbarton that gave the team the title and promotion to the top flight.
 Five days later in the Challenge Cup Final at Hampden Park, he netted a long-range volley in the first half of a 4–0 victory against Peterhead, and was named man of the match.
-On 17 April, in a Scottish Cup semi-final against Old Firm rivals Celtic, he missed in the penalty shootout after a 2–2 draw, but Rangers nonetheless won 5–4.
+On 17 April, in a Scottish Cup semi-final against Old Firm rivals Celtic, he missed in the penalty shootout after a 2–2 draw, but Rangers nonetheless won 5–4 before finishing runners-up to Hibernian in the final after a 3-2 loss.

 After a strong first season, Rangers offered Tavernier a new contract which he rejected, with media reports citing the financial rewards were not good enough.
 On 19 July, Tavernier agreed a new contract extension with Rangers and signed a deal until May 2019 two days later.

-2018–present: Captaincy and Premiership title
+2018–2021: Captaincy and Premiership title

 In July 2018, ahead of the 2018–19 season, Tavernier was appointed new club captain by new manager Steven Gerrard.
 In their first match as manager and captain, he scored in a 2–0 win against FK Shkupi in the Europa League at Ibrox on 12 July.

 In March 2019, Tavernier was confronted by a Hibernian supporter during a Scottish Premiership match at Easter Road.
 Cameron Mack, a 21-year-old man from Port Seton in East Lothian, jumped over the advertising boards and approached Tavernier before being led away by police and stewards and arrested.
 Mack was later banned from attending any football ground in Scotland after pleading guilty to breach of the peace at Edinburgh Sheriff Court.
 In October 2019, Tavernier was defended by Gerrard after missing his third penalty of the season.